Kativik Regional Government: Representation

 The Kativik Regional Government includes 14 northern villages, 14 Inuit reserved lands and one Naskapi village municipality.
 Each Inuit reserved land is near a northern village; the Naskapi village municipality of Kawawachikamach (north of the 55th parallel) is near the Naskapi reserved land that is also called Kawawachikamach, south of the 55th parallel in the Côte-Nord region of Quebec.
 The Kativik Regional Government covers a territory of about 500,000 km2 and includes a population of just over 10,000 persons, of which about 90% are Inuit.

 The Cree village Whapmagoostui, near the northern village of Kuujjuarapik, on the eastern shore of Hudson Bay, is an enclave in the Nunavik region and its inhabitants do not participate in the Kativik Regional Government.
 Whapmagoostui (village and reserved lands: 316 km2) is part of the Cree Regional Authority and the Grand Council of the Cree (Eeyou Istchee).

 The Inuit of Nunavik are also represented by the Makivik Corporation in their relations with the governments of Quebec and Canada on issues specifically pertaining to their indigenous rights (hunting and land use).
 The Makivik Corporation supports greater autonomy for the Nunavik region and is headquartered in Kuujjuaq.

 Structure

 Each of the 14 municipal councils of the northern villages designates one of its elected members to serve as a regional councillor on the Kativik Regional Government.
 As such, all these councillors have been elected locally by municipal residents, whether Inuit and non-Inuit.
 An additional regional councillor is designated as a representative from Kawawachikamach, Quebec.

 Finances

 The Regional Government is financed by the Government of Quebec (50%) and the Government of Canada (25%).

+Education

+The public school system is Kativik Ilisarniliriniq.